Open and solved problems concerning polarized partition relations: Countable problems

 \begin{problem} Is it consistent that $\clubsuit_{\aleph_1}$ holds and $\binom{\omega_1}{\omega} \rightarrow \binom{\omega_1}{\omega}^{1,1}_2$? \end{problem}

 Observe that a positive answer requires $\clubsuit_{\aleph_1}$ with the negation of the continuum hypothesis.
 The consistency of this setting is proved in \cite{MR1623206}, but the forcing construction is a bit sophisticated.
-It points out that a positive answer would not be easy.
+It suggests that a positive answer would not be easy.